haileyhoyat/celebrity-book-clubs-api/README.md

 Hello, this is the API for the BList.
 This API aggregates books from various book lists.

+API endpoint to return books from all book lists: https://celebrity-book-clubs-api-git-main-hails-projects-2a5888c5.vercel.app/books

+API endpoint to return books from a specific book list: https://celebrity-book-clubs-api-git-main-hails-projects-2a5888c5.vercel.app/books/{book_list}

 The book_lists that are currently being scraped are:
 - reese: book club for Reese Witherspoon (https://reesesbookclub.com/article/4eRlfCOXueqPrm6ZnQpzwl)
 - goodmorningamerica: Book club for Good Morning America (https://www.goodmorningamerica.com/culture/story/shop-gma-book-club-picks-list--81520726)